AlayaNetwork/alaya-devdocs/website/docs/MTool_offline_tutorial.md

 Command line:

 ```
-mtool-client --version
+alaya_mtool --version
 ```

-If the execution result shows `Cannot recognize the "mtool-client" item as the name of a cmdlet, function, script file, or executable program.
+If the execution result shows `Cannot recognize the "alaya_mtool" item as the name of a cmdlet, function, script file, or executable program.
 Please check the spelling of the name.
 If you include the path, make sure that the path is correct, and then try again `, it means that there is no need to perform the following operations if the old version is not installed.

 If the execution result shows the version number, timestamp and other information, it means that MTool has been installed.
 If MTool is an old version, you need to back up important information at this time, and then manually uninstall the old version.
 Operation steps:

 **step1.
 Backup directory**

-Put all the files under `C:\tools\mtool\current\keystore` to D drive or other directories other than `C:\tools`.
-After installing the new version, you need to copy the backup file back to the `C:\tools\mtool\current\keystore` directory.
+Put all the files under `C:\alaya_mtool\mtool\current\keystore` to D drive or other directories other than `C:\alaya_mtool`.
+After installing the new version, you need to copy the backup file back to the `C:\alaya_mtool\mtool\current\keystore` directory.

 **step2.
 Uninstall the old version**

-Double-click `C:\tools\unins000.exe` to uninstall all old versions of MTool and other business tools.
+Double-click `C:\alaya_mtool\unins000.exe` to uninstall all old versions of MTool and other business tools.

 #### start installation

 **step1.
 Download the MTool installation package**

-On the online machine, copy the link <https://download.alaya.network/alaya/mtool/windows/0.15.0/mtool-setup.exe> ​​to the browser to download the MTool installation package.
+On the online machine, copy the link <https://download.alaya.network/alaya/mtool/windows/0.16.0/mtool-setup.exe> ​​to the browser to download the MTool installation package.

 **step2.
 Install MTool**

 Double-click mtool-setup.exe to install.
-The default installation directory is C:\tools, it is recommended not to change this installation directory.
+The default installation directory is C:\alaya_mtool, it is recommended not to change this installation directory.
 The pop-up interface displays **Completing the mtool Setup Wizard** message indicating that the installation is successful, just click **Finish**.

 **step3.
 Restart the terminal**